 After three years of dating, I still feel like I’m falling in love with this guy.
 His background in film production gives me a friend to nerd out with about all things photography and film related without feeling like a nerd, just myself.

 If you ever wonder how I get through all the grueling hours of editing, it’s with this young lady on my lap.
 More accurately, she is the reason I do not become an editing zombie for hours on end because she’ll talk me into feeding her any hour of the day.

-My friends say she has more personality then I do.
-I would love a second option.
+My friends say she has more personality than I do.
+I would love a second opinion.